 A cut-away view of the Wards-to-Woodie's (south-to-north) elevation.
 The complex would be remodeled on a couple of occasions over the ensuing years but would never be physically expanded beyond its original parameters.

-In 2007, IVERSON MALL commemorates its 40th year in business.
-No longer a regional-class shopping venue, the community-class complex of 2007 has -nonetheless- eclipsed rivals such as LANDOVER MALL and CAPITAL PLAZA, which have recently been demolished.
+Zooming forward in time 40 years, we come to a circa-2007, IVERSON MALL plan.
+No longer a regional-class shopping venue, the community-class complex of the early 2000s has -nonetheless- eclipsed rivals such as LANDOVER MALL and CAPITAL PLAZA, which have been demolished.

 IVERSON MALL TENANTS 2007: